 We then compared the build envelope of each printer as well as the quality of the build plate, noting if we had had any persistent bed adhesion issues throughout the testing process.
 We also awarded more points for models that were compatible with generic filaments, not limiting the printer to filament made by the manufacturer.
 Finally, we compared the hot end and cooling of each model.
 We did this by checking and comparing the temperature range, and thus the range of filaments each model was compatible with, and the number of layer cooling fans present.

 Our final metric accounts for the residual 10% of the score.
 To test the support and reliability of each printer, we contacted the customer support for each manufacturer, rating the contact methods and their overall helpfulness.
-We also compared the warranty included with each printer, as well as if there were any support videos available on the web.
+We also noted whether there were any support videos available on the web.

 While it can be exceedingly difficult to wade through the veritable ocean of information and 3D printers available, hopefully, this article will make it a little easier to help you pick the best and give you some ideas about how to compare different models.
 Take a glance at our comprehensive 3D printer review to see which models excelled in these tests and which ones got flattened by the competition.